 iboss resource policies encapsulate the decision-making process of the PDP/PEP to either allow or deny access based on the decision of the confidence algorithms

 Criteria-based decision metrics and confidence level algorithms assign a confidence score in real-time to primary actors in the zero-trust framework: Subject, Asset and Resource

 iboss confidence score is calculated at the time of transaction – when the risk occurs:

 - For example, there is no risk for a user/hacker who has no access to resources at that time (e.g. in jail), an infected laptop that cannot access a resource (e.g. it is powered off), or a resource that is not connected.

 - Risk occurs when all three (Asset, Subject and Resource) meet in an exchange

-With access to resources being made available only through the iboss Zero Trust Edge, an enterprise greatly reduces cyber risk and can prevent breaches and data loss.
-With resources spreading throughout the cloud and on-prem, the iboss Zero Trust Edge serves as the interface between users and assets that need access and the resources that need to be protected from breaches and data loss.
+With access to resources being made available only through the iboss Zero Trust SSE, an enterprise greatly reduces cyber risk and can prevent breaches and data loss.
+With resources spreading throughout the cloud and on-prem, the iboss Zero Trust SSE serves as the interface between users and assets that need access and the resources that need to be protected from breaches and data loss.